The Street Artist’s Guide To Graffiti in Johannesburg

 From Rasty to Mars, here’s the ultimate street-art guide to Johannesburg.

-At the recent City of Gold Urban Art Festival it was overheard that Cape Town artists may have started the graffiti scene in South Africa, but that Joburg perfected it.
+A well known statement with regards to street art is that Cape Town artists may have started the graffiti scene in South Africa, but Joburg perfected it.
 Whether you believe it or not, the argument stays with you as you walk through the intimidating avenue of pillars holding up the highway overpass in Newtown.
 This once-neglected in-between zone is today a vibrant and colourful gallery, often-frequented by tourists and locals, and holds some of the city’s greatest street art by the likes of legends such as Tapz, Faith47 and Rasty.

 Speaking to House and Leisure, Rasty says graffiti is closely linked to Joburg’s life cycle.
 ‘The city centre itself has gone through many phases: from a place of splendor, to a place of squalor, and now it finds itself somewhere in between.
 In this there is potential for graffiti to thrive.
 It has small ghetto walls and abandoned spots, right up to walls of high-rise buildings.
 Basically, there is something for everyone wanting to paint or experience graffiti, as well as a freedom and general appreciation in these areas,' he says.